Kisky3/TOEIC/README.md

 4.`neon sign`: a sign made from glass tubes filled with neon gas which light up when light up when an electric current goes through them.

 5.`pushcart`: a small cart pushed by hand; handcart.

+6.`reimburse`: to pay back; to repay.

+7.`solicit`: to ask for money, help, favor, etc.

+8.`flea market`: a market where cheap or used goods are sold.

+9.`patron`: a regular customer; one who sponsors and supports some organization, activity, etc.

+10.`refund`: a sum of money refunded. to give back money in return for loss or damage.